 - Intensity: The intensity of a spot is based on the highest gray values in the spot from which the background has been withdrawn.
-The background is defined as the minimum gray value on the spot border.
+By default, the background is defined as the minimum gray value on the spot border.*

 - Vol: The non-normalized volume of a spot is the sum of the background-subtracted gray values of all pixels delimited by the spot border.
-The background is defined as the minimum gray value on the spot border.
-However, when normalization is applied, the Vol field will always display the normalized volume.
+By default, the background is defined as the minimum gray value on the spot border.* However, when normalization is applied, the Vol field will always display the normalized volume.
 Learn more about how normalized volumes are calculated.